Mines Policy Process & Resources

 (*Coming soon: In 2019, the Office of Compliance & Policy will be implementing a new policy approval process.
 We will update this section in the coming weeks with new information.)

 Ready to begin prepping a new policy, procedures or guidelines?
+Do you need to update an existing Mines policy?
 Submit your online request and we will help guide you through the next steps in the policy approval process.

 Starting a New Policy?